 - Border crops

 - Nets,

-- Trenches,

-- Traps
+- Trenches,Traps

-- Pruning
+- Pruning Enterprises Management Institute

-- Sticky barriers
+- Sticky barriers University of Nairobi

 - Cover crops

 - Change of temperature

 Border cropping or strip cropping or habitat manipulation

 Genetic control

 - Changing the genes within the pest or pathogen to ensure that its survival rate and reproduction is minimal - In insects there is a technique referred to as Sterile insect technique where the insects reared in the laboratory are sterilized using radiation or a special chemical. - The sterile insects are then released in the environment (agro-ecosystem) to breed with others with a hope that no progeny will be produced thereby reducing the pest population.
 E.g. fruit flies infesting fruits, tsetse flies that bite and spread trypanosomiasis in animals especially cattle